Marie Forleo: Career

 After graduating from college, Forleo became a trading assistant on the floor of the New York Stock Exchange (NYSE).
 She left the NYSE to work for Gourmet and Mademoiselle.
 In 2001, she established an online newsletter and gained subscribers and coaching clients from relationships she formed while bartending and instructing fitness and dance classes.

 In 2008, Forleo released Make Every Man Want You: How to Be So Irresistible You'll Barely Keep from Dating Yourself!.
 The following year, she founded Marie Forleo International, a business coaching practice.
 She also started a web television show called MarieTV.
-In May of 2011, she launched the online business course "Rich, Happy & Hot B-School" with fellow entrepreneur Laura Roeder.
+In May 2011, she launched the online business course "Rich, Happy & Hot B-School" with fellow entrepreneur Laura Roeder.
 Eventually, the program name was shortened to "B-School."

 Forleo starred in the 5-part docuseries, Transcendence: Live Life Beyond the Ordinary, in 2018, and in the documentary, We Rise Up, in 2019.
 In September 2019, Forleo released Everything is Figureoutable: One Simple Belief to Create Unstoppable Success.
 The book was a #1 New York Times bestseller.